-- Reflects the historical book value of the net assets acquired from CareFusion as of September 30, 2014.
-The unaudited pro forma condensed combined balance sheet reflects the elimination of CareFusion's historical common stock, capital in excess of par value, retained earnings, common shares in treasury-at cost, and accumulated other comprehensive loss as part of purchase accounting.
-Reflects the reversal of previously recorded goodwill and intangible assets recorded in the historical book value of net assets - Reflects the reversal of previously recorded goodwill an acquired of CareFusion as of September 30, 2014. - f.
+- d.
+Reflects the historical book value of the net assets acquired from CareFusion as of September 30, 2014.
+The unaudited pro forma condensed combined balance sheet reflects the elimination of CareFusion's historical common stock, capital in excess of par value, retained earnings, common shares in treasury-at cost, and accumulated other comprehensive loss as part of purchase accounting. - e.
+Reflects the reversal of previously recorded goodwill and intangible assets recorded in the historical book value of net assets acquired of CareFusion as of September 30, 2014. - f.
 Intangible assets